 The Zoppé Italian Family Circus welcomes guests into the intimate 500 seat tent for a one-ring circus that honors the best history of the old-world Italian tradition.
 Starring Nino the clown, the circus features horses, acrobats, clowns, a big top, and more!

 This show takes family entertainment to new heights this year, performing even more shows from October 11 — November 3 under the intimate, one-ring tent in Red Morton Park.
+For 2019, Zoppé brings a special show honoring women… La Nonna, which is “Grandmother” in Italian.
+This one-ring circus honors the best history of the Old-World Italian tradition and stars Nino the Clown, along with many other thrilling, mostly women-based acts.

 The Zoppé Family Circus is a once-a-year event not to be missed, so get your tickets early!
 For more information about the Zoppé Italian Family Circus go here.